Coast Guard Auxiliary &

 Many times if the Coast Guard is randomly inspecting boats, they may bypass one with a current decal in place.
 Something that we boaters need to be aware of is the increased Coast Guard activity since they now are the US's eyes and ears under the Homeland Security system for coastal waters.
-When they pull alongside with the 25' aluminum rigid Zodiak type "Safe Boat" with LARGE twin Honda outboards AND a 50 caliber machine gun on the bow, you should know that the answer they expect is "YES SIR."
+When they pull alongside with the 25' aluminum rigid Zodiak type "Safe Boat" with LARGE twin Honda outboards AND a 50 caliber machine gun on the bow, you should very quickly realize that the answer they expect is "YES SIR."

 However at times I suspect you may be inadvertently helping with for training of new recruits.

 There are different requirements on different size boats, and where the boat is being used.
 The decal colors are changed each year, which are the same color each year matching the vessel registration tab and your vehicle license tabs.
 In this picture, you can see remnants of the red 2004 decal.
-They are supposed to be placed on the PORT, (or left hand side), to you land-lubbers.
-And they are usually placed low & forward on the side window.
+They are supposed to be placed on the PORT, (or left hand side, to you land-lubbers.
+And they are usually placed low and forward on the side window if one is available.
 There is only one decal issued, so the Starboard side has none.

 Listed below is a reprint of what will be the list that they work off, when inspecting a vessel.
 Some, (the LH ones) are required, while (the RH ones) are strongly recommended.
 The N/A means Not Applicable to your type of boat.